×

 Example output

-• Get a simpler version of the information found in the ControllerConfig by checking the machine config pool status using the following command:
+• Get a simpler version of the information found in the ControllerConfig resource by checking the machine config pool status using the following command:

 $ oc get mcp master -o yaml | yq -y '.status.certExpirys'